fm-key-lab/dotfiles/README.md

 ## Usage

-The lab maintains an installation of `yadm`, available as an environment module.
+The lab maintains an installation of `yadm`, available via environment module.
 To add the lab's configuration dotfiles to your `$HOME` directory:

 ```bash
 module load yadm